anoma/nspec/docs/anomian.juvix.md

 !!! info "Mailboxes for eventual message delivery"

-    So, yes, the main purpose of mailboxe is where the elf delivers the messages.
+    So, yes, the main purpose of mailboxes is where the elf delivers the messages.

 ## Chapter 5: Context of execution